 And of course there is usually some kind of cost involved.

 At a minimum, there is a time requirement.
-This is something which needs to be considered, especially where something like NCAA weekly hour limitations are involved.
+This is something you have to consider.
+That’s especially true where you have something like NCAA weekly hour limitations to think about.

 I think it is very worth us coaches understanding these sports psychology principles.
-We may not use them explicitly at any given point in time, but it’s always good to know what tools are available to us to accomplish what needs doing when the priorities line up and the resources are available.
+We may not use them explicitly at any given point in time.
+It’s always good, though, to know what tools are available to us to accomplish what needs doing when the priorities line up and the resources are available.